our donors

 The Floyd and Betty Merrill Memorial Trust sends funds to the Northwest Baptist Convention yearly to go towards “new work” around the Convention.

-The Gay Lord and Fred Baker Moseley Church Loan Fund distributed funds to the Northwest Baptist Foundation, the Northwest Baptist Convention, New Orleans Baptist Theological Seminary, Mississippi College, First Baptist Church of Lucedale, Mississippi, and Trinity Baptist Church of Springfield, OR.
+The Gay Lord and Fred Baker Moseley Church Loan Fund distributed funds to the Northwest Baptist Foundation, the Northwest Baptist Convention, New Orleans Baptist Theological Seminary, Mississippi College, First Baptist Church of Lucedale, Mississippi, and Trinity Baptist Church of Springfield, Oregon.

 The Pat Owen Memorial Fund distributed funds to Soaring Eagle and to St. Labre Indian School Educational Association.